 After the mass, the President presided over his first post election press conference.
 A large group of newsmen, Malacañang hangers-on, and kibitzers attended the press conference and merienda-cena which followed the President’s first brush with newsmen.

-November 19.—THE RESIDENT Garcia today continued receiving well-wishers and congratulatory messages from friends in the Philippines and abroad.
+November 19—PRESIDENT Garcia today continued receiving well-wishers and congratulatory messages from friends in the Philippines and abroad.

-Among the messages from friends abroad was that from President Izhak Beh-Zvi of Israel, who expressed his confidence that under the leadership of President Garcia “the Republic of the Philippines will continue its important contribution to the cause of world peace and international collaboration.”
+Among the messages from friends, abroad was that from President Izhak Ben-Zvi of Israel, who expressed his confidence that under the leadership of President Garcia “the Republic of the Philippines will continue its important contribution to the causal of world peace and international collaboration.”

 To well-wishers who flocked to Malacañang, the President expressed his satisfaction that the recent elections were very peaceful, orderly, and clean.

 The President received Representatives-elect Augusto Francisco of Manila, Lorenzo Teves of Negros Oriental, Agustin Coscolluela of Negros Occidental, Reynaldo Honrado of Surigao, Alberto Ubay of Zamboanga del Norte, Faustino Tobias of Ilocos Sur, and Dominador Tan of Leyte, who congratulated him.